levavakian/howm/README.md

 #### Splitting
 To subdivide a window, press `Mod4-e` for a horizontal split or `Mod4-r` for a vertical split.
 A command window will pop up to take in a command to launch, but you can use the keyboard shortcuts to launch a builtin command, bypassing the command prompt.

+To split for existing frames or containers:

+`Mod4-c` selects a frame for yanking.
+`Mod4-Shift-c` selects a container for yanking.
+`Mo4-Shift-v` on a different frame will add the selection as a horizontal child.
+`Mo4-Shift-b` on a different frame will add the selection as a vertical child.

 #### Volume
 Can be controlled with `Mod4-F1` to mute, and `Mod4-F2/F3` to raise/lower volume.